John Lowe (darts player)

 John Lowe (born 21 July 1945) is an English former professional darts player.
-Along with Eric Bristow and Jocky Wilson, he was known for dominating darts during the 1980s.
-Lowe was world champion on three occasions, in 1979, 1987 and 1993.
-He was also a two-time winner of the Winmau World Masters and a two-time World Cup singles champion.
-In total, Lowe won 15 BDO and WDF majors.
-He held the World No. 1 ranking on four occasions.
+One of the most prominent darts players from the late 1970s onwards, Lowe was world champion on three occasions, in 1979, 1987 and 1993.
+He was also a two-time winner of the World Masters and lifted the World Cup singles title on two occasions.
+Lowe won 15 British Darts Organisation (BDO) and World Darts Federation (WDF) majors, and was the world number one on four occasions.
 In October 1984, he became the first player to hit a televised nine-dart finish.

-Lowe is one of only six players to have won the World Championship three or more times, and was the first person to win it in three separate decades; along with Phil Taylor, he remains one of only two players to achieve this.
+Lowe is one of only six players to have been world champion three or more times and was the first person to win it in three separate decades, one of only two players to do so.
 Amidst growing dissatisfaction with the British Darts Organisation, Lowe was also one of 16 players who in 1993 broke away to form their own governing body, the World Darts Council (now known as the Professional Darts Corporation).

 Career

 Lowe won the World Championship title in three different decades – 1979, 1987 and 1993.
 He met Eric Bristow six times in the World Championship in various semi-finals and finals, and it was not until his fourth attempt (in the 1987 final) that he managed to overcome his rival.
 His record against Bristow in majors was three wins and six defeats.

 Lowe achieved the first-ever televised nine-dart finish on 13 October 1984, during the World Matchplay tournament against Keith Deller, although it was not live and instead shown on a highlights programme on ITV.
 It was achieved via a rare third-visit combination of treble 17, treble 18 and double 18.
 For the nine-dart finish, Lowe received £102,000, he went on to win the tournament, for which he received £12,000, and earned an additional £1,000 for the tournament's highest outshot (161).
 This remained the highest amount of money earned by a darts player at a single tournament for almost two decades.

 In addition to his three world titles, Lowe has also won two World Masters titles, two British Open titles, two British Matchplay championships, two World Cup Singles, and three European Cup Singles Titles, as well as other titles around the world in his career.
-He played for England over 100 times and was WDF England Captain between 1986 and 1993, during which time England remained unbeaten.
+He played for England over 100 times and was WDF England captain between 1986 and 1993, during which time England remained unbeaten.